guntasrikanth/Data_Analyst_Portfolio/Projects/SQL Project/Lok Sabha ELection Results/README.md

 - News agencies
 - Other reliable sources

-The raw datasets are available in the `data/raw` directory.
+The raw datasets are available in the `DataBase` folder.

 ## Data Cleaning and Preprocessing

-Scripts and notebooks for data cleaning and preprocessing are located in the `scripts` and `notebooks` directories.
-These steps ensure the data is accurate, consistent, and ready for analysis.
+Data Cleaning is done in Excel.
+The data is accurate, consistent, and ready for analysis.

 ### Clone the  Repository